mynona/vapor-oauth-example/README.md

 https://github.com/marius-se/vapor-oauth2-example

-As there were essential flows missing such as token introspection, I extended this example.

-Unfortunately, vapor/oauth doesn't compile on linux anymore and is outdated.
+Unfortunately, vapor/oauth doesn't compile on linux anymore and doesn't support PKCE.

 Therefore, I used the following fork which is updated to vapor 4.89.3 and includes OpenID Connect support: